alfonsogonzalez/pages-test/README.md

 * Entries for each orbit
 	* Total sim time (seconds or periods) (v0.0)
 	* Constant time step or choose adaptive step size solver
-* Add Greek symbols to variables
+* Add Greek symbols to variables (v0.0.1)
 * Add colors corresponding to which orbit it is (v0.0)
-* Add groundtracks plots
+* Add groundtracks plots, use JPEG Earth image